nmacedo/MSV/Systems/CD2DBS_keys/README.md

 * This example is a simplified version of the example illustrating the *MOF 2.0 Query/View/Transformation Specification*.
 * This example has been used to illustrate the ASE'13 *[Model repair and transformation with Echo](http://nmacedo.github.io/pubs.html#ase13)* paper.
 * A [simplified](../CD2DBS_simple) version has been used to illustrate the SoSyM *[Least-change bidirectional model transformation with QVT-R and ATL](http://nmacedo.github.io/pubs.html#sosym16)* and FASE'13 *[Implementing QVT-R bidirectional model transformations using Alloy](http://nmacedo.github.io/pubs.html#fase13)* papers, and N. Macedo's *[PhD Thesis](http://nmacedo.github.io/pubs.html#phd14)*.
-* All models have been developed and analyzed under the *Alloy Analyzer 4.2_2012-09-25*, and subsequently tested for support under version *5.0.0.201804081720*.
+* Alloy models have been developed and analyzed under the *Alloy Analyzer 4.2_2012-09-25*, and subsequently tested for support under version *5.0.0.201804081720*.

 ---